Sangagiri: Population

 According to the 2011 census, Sangagiri had a population of 29,467.
-Male constitute 52% of the population and female 48%.
+Male constitute 52% of the population and females 48%.
 Sangagiri has an average literacy rate of 68%, higher than the national average of 59.5%: Male literacy is 75%, and female literacy is 60%.
 In Sangagiri, 10% of the population is under 6 years of age.
-40% percent of the people are engaged in agriculture, the remaining are lorry proprietors.
+40% of the percent are engaged in agriculture, and many of the rest are involved in the lorry transport industry.

 Religion

-Kongu Vellalar Gounder and Vanniar castes are the majority population in Sangagiri.
+Kongu Vellalar Gounder, Vanniar and Vettuva Gounder castes are the majority population in Sangagiri.
 The town also has a diverse religious population, including Hindus, Muslims, and Christians.

 Government and politics

 Sangagiri Assembly constituency is the state assembly constituency in Salem district, Tamil Nadu, India.
 It comprises Sangagiri taluk and a portion of Omalur taluk.
 It is a part of the wider Namakkal constituency for national elections to the Parliament of India.

 Economy

 The economy of the town was predominantly dependent on agriculture.
-Over the past decade Logistics and related services, Cement, Steel, Spinning mills and Body building industries have developed around the town contributing to the economy.
-Sangagiri is well known for its truck logistics industry and SLOA (Sangagiri Lorry Owners Association) one of the biggest in India.
-Some famous long existent truck fleet operators from Sangagiri are SREE ROAD LINES (SRL), Sri Jayamurugan Transports, AST, SSPT, MM Roadways, KRN, Murugan, SPP, Triveni, SKP, Shashi Transport, SNR, Sankari Roadways, SPN, Simon, Sri Vari, AM TRANSPORT and MST.
-SLOA also runs the fuel station with No.1 Sales in India for 8 consecutive years located on Salem main road, Sangagiri.
-Many famous private bus companies like SPBT and Shanmugam bus service operate out of Sangagiri.
+Over the past decade, logistics and related services, cement, steel, spinning mills and body building industries have developed around the town contributing to the economy.

+Sangagiri is well known for its truck logistics industry and SLOA (Sangagiri Lorry Owners Association), one of the biggest in India.
+Some long existent truck fleet operators from Sangagiri are SREE ROAD LINES (SRL), Sri Jayamurugan Transports, AST, SSPT, MM Roadways, KRN, Murugan, SPP, Triveni, SKP, SNR, Sankari Roadways, SPN, Simon, Sri Vari, AM TRANSPORT and MST.
+SLOA also runs the fuel station on Salem main road, Sangagiri.
+Many private bus companies like SPBT and Shanmugam bus service operate out of Sangagiri.

-There is a cement plant of the renowned India Cements Limited which has a production capacity of 2000T/day and of late lorry industry in Sangagiri is fast picking up with Tiruchengode and Namakkal, places renowned for truck industry in the country.
-Industry in Sangagiri are dominated by Kongu Vellalar, Vanniar and Chettiar Castes.
+There is a cement plant of the India Cements Limited which has a production capacity of 2,000 tonnes/day and of late lorry industry in Sangagiri is fast picking up with Tiruchengode and Namakkal, places renowned for truck industry in the country.
+Industries in Sangagiri are dominated by Kongu Vellalar, Vanniar and Chettiar castes.